KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 Now, what if you want nested counters?
 Where headings level 1 are numbered like 1, 2, 3, headings level 2 are numbered x.1, x.2, x.3, headings level 3 are numbered x.x.1, x.x.2, x.x.3…

-Doing this with vanilla CSS isn't too hard but require code repetition and quite a lot of lines.
+Doing this with vanilla CSS isn’t too hard but require code repetition and quite a lot of lines.
 With a Sass `@for` loop, we can do it with less than 10 lines of code.

 ```scss
 /* Initialize counters */